Sorry for the late posting. This weekend was a lot.

 Professor Penn had spent the first ten minutes reading at her desk, granting us a few more minutes of freedom before she took over.
 The remainder of our time together was used to go over the curriculum for the first quarter.
 I perused the document the professor had emailed us, but my mind continued to wander from the subject at hand.
 Sure, part of me was nervous to stay behind after class for a few minutes to request an interview with Professor Penn, but another part of me was concerned over the young man seated just five feet away.

 It’s insane to think about how little I know of my own brother, I thought, sneaking a glance over to Max.
-His hair was the same shade of onyx black and the same thick, curly texture as my own, though his locks never fell past his eyebrows.
+His hair was the same shade of onyx black and the same thick, curly texture as my own, though his locks never fell past his brow.
 His eyes were as dark as mine, his cheeks were sculpted, his jaw defined–

 I averted my wide-eye gaze.
 Everyone says he’s the spitting image of Alfonso Quercini.
 But if we look similar, does that mean I look like his… Our father?